Yuandro/PBI-Bank-Muamalat-January-2025/README.md

 ### Tasks 🎯
 - In this project, you are tasked with importing the provided datasets into tables in BigQuery.
 The table names should match the dataset names, but without the ".csv" extension.
+- You are required to complete `5 challenges` provided in this final task using the available tools.